jona0707/PicoYPlaca/README.md

 ## Installation

-To install and run the project, you can follow the next steps:
+To install and run the project, you need to have Node.js and npm installed.
+If you don't have them, you can download and install them from [Node.js official website](https://nodejs.org/).

+Once you have Node.js and npm installed, follow these steps:

 1. Clone the repository: